 - 1. Each club will be responsible to have a food display in place on the first day of the fair. - 2.
-A member may enter four non-perishable items & only one entry in all other classes. - 3.
-2010 Decorated special event cakes will no longer be accepted for exhibit. - 4.
+Exhibitors will be divided into the following divisions: - a.
+Junior Group age 7-9 years before January 1. - b.
+Intermediate Group age 10-13 years before January 1. - c.
+Senior Group age 14 and up before January 1. - 3.
+A member may enter four non-perishable items & only one entry in all other classes. - 4.
+Decorated special event cakes will not be accepted for exhibit. - 5.
 For food safety purposes, any food with custard and dairy-based fillings and frostings (ex.
 Cream cheese) raw eggs, flavored oils, "canned" bread or cakes in a jar, cut fresh fruit or any food requiring refrigeration (ex.
 Bacon) or unbaked exhibit with raw flour (ex.
 No bake cookies) will be disqualified and not judged.
-Refer to K-State Research and Extension publication, 4-H888, Judge's Guide for Food and Nutrition Exhibits, for information to help you make informed, safe food exhibit decisions.

-- 5. Any baked product that can be removed from the pan should be placed on a plate, covered cardboard or disposable container of appropriate size for the exhibit.
-Exhibits should be in food grade plastic bags, disposable plastic containers or boxes of appropriate size for the exhibit. - 6.
+Refer to K-State Research and Extension publication, 4-H888, Judge's Guide for Food and Nutrition Exhibits, for information to help you make informed, safe food exhibit decisions. - 6.
+Any baked product that can be removed from the pan should be placed on a plate, covered cardboard or disposable container of appropriate size for the exhibit.
+Exhibits should be in food grade plastic bags, disposable plastic containers or boxes of appropriate size for the exhibit. - 7.
 The entire product must be entered (except in classes where only a certain number are required).
 All baked goods must be left whole and uncut.
 For small baked items such as cookies, muffins or rolls, bring 4 items.
 One is judged and used in the display and the others sold at our bake sale.
-Bar cookies should be cut into 2"x2" squares. - 7.
+Bar cookies should be cut into 2"x2" squares. - 8.
 Layer cakes must be two or more layers.
-All unfrosted cakes must be in upright position with top crust showing. - 8.
+All unfrosted cakes must be in upright position with top crust showing. - 9.
 Alcohol is not allowed as an ingredient in food entries.
-Entries with alcohol will be disqualified and not judged. - 9.
+Entries with alcohol will be disqualified and not judged. - 10.
 Recipes are to be brought with all entries.
-Recipe is to be on standard 3 x 5 inch recipe card or may be typed on computer page (1⁄2 sheet) and stapled to the back of left hand portion of entry card.
-Complete recipes with ingredients and instructions must be attached with the entry or the placing will be lowered one ribbon when judged. - 10.
-All food entries are sold after judging with the proceeds going to 4-H Council. - 11.
+Recipe is to be on standard 3 x 5 inch recipe card or may be typed on computer page ($\frac{1}{2}$ sheet) and stapled to the back of left hand portion of entry card.
+Complete recipes with ingredients and instructions must be attached with the entry or the placing will be lowered one ribbon when judged.

+- 11. All food entries are sold after judging with the proceeds going to 4-H Council. - 12.
 Food Gift Package or Specialty Food Products: No alcoholic beverages will be accepted.
 A food gift package must contain at least 3 different food items, prepared by the Exhibitor, in a suitable container no larger than 18" x 18" x 18".
 Prepared food items must have recipes attached with the entry.
 On the back of the entry card, answer these questions: a) what is the intended use; b) what food safety precautions were taken during and after preparation.
-This entry will count as a non-perishable food product, not as an educational exhibit. - 12.
+This entry will count as a non-perishable food product, not as an educational exhibit. - 13.
 Table Setting and Menu.
 All Exhibitors enrolled in any food class are eligible.
 The Exhibitor will bring one place setting and a selected menu (written on a menu card, do not bring food) which you would serve with the table setting.
-It will be judged on the selection of the menu and if it is appropriate to serve with the place setting. - 13.
+It will be judged on the selection of the menu and if it is appropriate to serve with the place setting. - 14.
 These table settings are to be set-up by the Exhibitor on separate tables.
 They are conference judged when it is the Exhibitors turn.